jwallwork23/TohokuAdapt/README.md

 ## TohokuAdapt : anisotropic mesh adaptivity applied to the 2011 Tohoku tsunami ##

-In this code, anisotropic mesh adaptivity is applied to solving the linearised shallow water equations in [Firedrake][1], using [PRAgMaTIc][2] to enable mesh adaptivity.
-Code builds upon my [MRes project][3] at the Mathematics of Planet Earth Centre for Doctoral Training [MPE CDT][4] at Imperial College London and University of Reading.
+In this code, anisotropic mesh adaptivity is applied to solving the nonlinear shallow water equations in the coastal, estuarine and ocean modelling solver provided by [Thetis][1].
+The Thetis project is built upon the [Firedrake][2] project, which enables efficient FEM solution in Python by automatic generation of C code.
+Anisotropic mesh adaptivity is achieved using [PRAgMaTIc][3].
+Code builds upon my [MRes project][4] at the Mathematics of Planet Earth Centre for Doctoral Training ([MPE CDT][5]) at Imperial College London and University of Reading.
-As part of my PhD research, that work is integrated into the coastal, estuarine and ocean modelling solver provided by [Thetis][5].

 ### Contents:
 * A ``utils`` directory, containing the necessary functions for implementation of isotropic and anisotropic mesh